umutkcbs/hope-autonomous-driving/README.md

 Over the course of two years,

-- :video_game: We used three different games to test.
+- :video_game: We used "Assetto Corsa" and "BeamNG.drive" to test.
 - :night_with_stars: And coded our simulator in Unity.
 - :movie_camera: We hacked an RC ride-on car and attached a camera to show the real world to our AI.
 - :oncoming_automobile: Then we optimized our entire AI system to work with cars instead of trucks in ETS2.
 When we tested the project on real roads with a real car, we obtained outstanding results with only 37 minutes of driving dataset (all data is syntetic).